 Few Australian lives have been bigger than Jimmy Barnes.
 His story filled two books.
 His music has been our national soundtrack for forty years and his iconic status in the history of Australian rock’n’roll is reflected in the fact that he’s been inducted into the ARIA Hall Of Fame … twice.
 Lots of things have changed over his decades in the public eye but the one constant is his powerful connection with live audiences across more than 10,000 gigs.
 Night after night.
 Year after year.
 It’s enough to make anyone scream but these days it’s the wildness of it all that keeps Jimmy Barnes grounded.

 “My job,” he says, “is to turn every night of the week into Saturday night for people.
 It’s the best job there is.”

-o Twelve #1 solo albums and four #1 albums with Cold Chisel – a combined total that is more than any other Australian artist
+- Twelve #1 solo albums and five #1 albums with Cold Chisel – a combined total that is more than any other Australian artist

 - Inducted into the ARIA Hall of Fame with Cold Chisel in 1992 and as a solo artist in 2005.